ClassicSmej/jwhite96/README.md

 ### Hi there, I'm James 👋

-A final year Cyber Security student at the University of Plymouth with a passion for networking and web development.
+A Cyber Security graduate from the University of Plymouth.
 Familar with a wide range of programming languages including C#, Java and Python as well as experience with technologies such as Django, Amazon Web Services and Apache.

 Currently improving my skills with Python and the Django Web Development Framework.